uitml/GNN-for-drug-concentration/README.md

 This work is unique because it:

-- uses Leave-One-Out Cross-Validation (LOOCV), ideal for limited molecular sets
+- uses LOOCV, ideal for limited molecular sets;

-- handles rare or unique structural motifs with tailored GAT attention behavior
+- handles rare or unique structural motifs with tailored GAT attention behavior;

-- demonstrates stable predictions even for molecules with no close structural analogs
+- demonstrates stable predictions even for molecules with no close structural analogs.

 ## 🧭 Summary